hmajid2301/blog/content/posts/2023-08-26-how-to-use-cachix-devenv-to-setup-developer-environments/index.md

 date: 2023-08-26
 canonicalURL: https://haseebmajid.dev/posts/2023-08-24-how-to-use-cachix-devenv-to-setup-developer-environments
 tags:
   - nix
   - devenv
   - devex
+cover:
+  image: images/cover.png
 ---

 In this post, I will go over how you can use Cachix's [devenv](https://devenv.sh/) tool to help create/set up consistent